yegor256/takes/README.md

 Iterable<String> values = href.param("key");
 ```

-For a more complex parsing try to use Apache Http Client or something
+For a more complex parsing try to use Apache HTTP Client or something
 similar.

 ## Form Processing